 — 10 percent of people surveyed were employers, business owners, and managers

-A big reason for this shift is the fact that you longer have to get a separate office space and worry about providing basic amenities.
+A big reason for this shift is the fact that coworking means companies or remote workers no longer have to pay for separate office space and worry about basic amenities.
 Along with an office and furniture, technology is also an invaluable feature that people consider while choosing a coworking space.

 Because most coworking members are working out of their homes and need basic technological devices and services to work in the best possible manner.
 In addition to this, community members also need up-to-date technology to collaborate and connect with others.